jeanpaulgalea/check_lagg_failover/README.md

 check_lagg_failover
 ===================

-Nagios plugin for FreeBSD lagg interfaces.
+Nagios plugin for FreeBSD lagg interface.

 Alert when a lagg failover interface has failed-over to a slave port.

 This plugin only works when the lagg interface is configured in "Failover Mode".

 For more information about lagg interfaces;
 http://www.freebsd.org/doc/handbook/network-aggregation.html

 This check is meant to serve two purposes;